 |University of the Pacific||Stockton||Master of Science in Cybersecurity|

-While there are fewer online cybersecurity master’s degree options in California than there are campus-based master’s degree options, those that do exist have good reputations as pioneers in science and technology education.
+While there are fewer online cybersecurity master’s degree options in California than campus-based master’s degree options, those that exist have good reputations as pioneers in science and technology education.

-Working professionals who are unable to attend standard campus-based classes can benefit from an online master’s degree.
+Working professionals who cannot attend standard campus-based classes can benefit from an online master’s degree.
 Furthermore, research indicates that earning an online degree versus a campus degree has little impact on future job prospects.

-The online cybersecurity master’s programmes in California, like the campus-based master’s degrees, vary slightly and deliver various concentrations or focus areas.
+The online cybersecurity master’s programs in California, like the campus-based master’s degrees, vary slightly and deliver various concentrations or focus areas.

 The following is a comprehensive list of cybersecurity master’s degrees available online in California: